theidari/pymaceuticals/README.md

 </p>

   - Results indicate that the Number of mice tested by Capomulin was equal to Ramicane and more than other treatments, but we can not verify difference was significant.
-Also, 51% of mice were male.
+Also, 51% of mice were male <a href="https://github.com/theidari/pymaceuticals#-table-4-aggregation-method"><sup>Fig [1]</sup></a>.

+<h6> Fig [1]: bar chart and pie chart</h6>

 <table align="center">
   <tr>